List of awards and nominations received by Amy Adams: AACTA International Awards

+Capri Hollywood International Film Festival

+The Capri Hollywood International Film Festival is an annual international film festival held every late December or early January in Capri, Italy.

 Critics' Choice Movie Awards

 The Critics' Choice Movie Awards are presented annually since 1995 by the Broadcast Film Critics Association for outstanding achievements in the cinema industry.

 Critics' Choice Television Awards

 The Critics' Choice Television Awards are presented annually since 2011 by the Broadcast Television Journalists Association.
 The awards were launched "to enhance access for broadcast journalists covering the television industry".

 Dorian Awards

 The Dorian Awards are organized by the Gay and Lesbian Entertainment Critics Association (GALECA).

 Empire Awards

 The Empire Awards is a British awards ceremony held annually to recognize cinematic achievements.